 For those businesses making changes to their staff routines, departments or moving offices, here are some of our top tips for changing your office layout as you welcome staff back to the workplace:

 - Increase meeting space and breakout areas for remote workers

 - Install tea points on each floor to reduce contact across departments

 How Hybrid Workers Will Change The Office

-Over the course of the pandemic, a number of London office interior design trends have emerged.
+Over the course of the pandemic, a number of London office design trends have emerged.
 Influencing these trends is the movement in hybrid and remote working.
 Yes, many businesses toyed with the notion of flexible working arrangements before Covid-19, but never had it been practised to such an extensive scale.